zhanglab/psamm/docs/tutorial.rst

 By default, PSAMM fba will use the biomass function designated in the central model file as the objective function.
-If the biomass tag is not defined in a ``model.yaml`` file or if you want to use a different reaction as the objective function, you can simply specify what the reaction ID is at the end of the command.
-For example to maximize the citrate synthase reactions, CS, the command would be as follows:
+If the biomass tag is not defined in a ``model.yaml`` file or if you want to use a different reaction as the objective function, you can simply specify it using the ``--objective`` option.
+For example to maximize the citrate synthase reactions, `CS`, the command would be as follows:

 .. code-block:: shell

-    (psamm-env) $ psamm-model fba CS
+    (psamm-env) $ psamm-model fba --objective=CS

 Flux balance analysis will be used throughout this tutorial as both a checking tool during model curation and an analysis tool.
 PSAMM allows you to easily